The Book - Introduction

 Some books are a labor of love.
 This one is a labor of personal urgency, alternatively titled Beat the Clock —with me and my readers as the “intended audience.”
 Ironically, information about memory decline continues to advance rapidly thanks to innovations across the full range of the biomedical sciences.
 A more urgent factor is the worldwide prevalence of dementia, with one new case occurring every three seconds.
 In fact, new information emerges so briskly that clinicians and researchers can barely keep up with it!

-As I pursued my research, I learned that the most recent studies of Alzheimer’s disease (AD) and its precursors were published between 2015 and 2019.
+As I pursued my research, I learned that the most recent summaries of Alzheimer’s disease (AD) and its precursors were published between 2015 and 2019.
 These reviews all described three distinct phases of cognitive decline culminating in Alzheimer’s dementia: (1) the undetectable preclinical stage, (2) mild cognitive impairment, and (3) Alzheimer’s disease.
 In fact, the information you read in this book today is the most cutting-edge news that even your doctor may not have reviewed!
 Within the next five or more years, the next batch of the last decade’s offerings will trickle into print.

 In matters of mind and memory, it’s always best to have the latest data.
 Thus, this book is for all of us awaiting the next act in the continuing saga of aging and memory retention.

-The most interesting data I found was new information on “subjective cognitive decline” (SCD), in chapter 2.
+The most interesting data I found was new information on “subjective cognitive decline” (SCD), in Chapter 2.
 This is now considered the earliest clinically identifiable set of symptoms with a risk for progression to dementia.
 SCD is the self-reported experience of worsening or more frequent episodes of confusion or memory loss.

 When we are aware of SCD, we can benefit from earlier studies of at-risk individuals and the possibility of intervening—in some cases—before measurable decline.
 Right now, the specter of Alzheimer’s disease is just one more thing we aging boomers fret over.
-We are the “target demographic” for this possible burden, haunting those of us who live long enough.
+We are the “target demographic” for this potential burden, haunting those of us who live long enough.

 Happily, this book offers a counter-narrative to the constant barrage of testimonials promoting “breakthrough” brain pills and dietary supplements.
-It also challenges the grim themes of TV dramas and movies that cause our children and grandchildren to view us as if we will soon be parented—by them
+It also challenges the grim themes of TV dramas and movies that cause our children and grandchildren to view us as if we will soon be parented—by them!

 “Knowledge is the antidote to fear,” the wise Ralph Waldo Emerson proclaimed.
 It’s a strength we can acquire even when other resources seem years down the road.
 The more current your information, the better decisions you can make.
 After reading this book you may have even more data than your doctor possesses about early cognitive decline!